Proton Mail and Mailfence are two famous email service providers known for their privacy-friendly policies.

 Actual examples of bad experience with Proton include :

-• attachments on Android are saved without confirmation but we’re never noticed where to find them, which is misleading and not the usual convention as in other apps
+• attachments in the Android mail app are saved “somewhere” but the user is not notified, which is misleading and not the convention in such app

-• @protonmail.com address used when responding to an email that was sent to an alias, making it easy to reveal your private e-mail
+• @protonmail.com address is used when responding to an email even if it was sent to an alias, making it easy to reveal your private e-mail

 • Mobile (Android) app was very slow (it has improved a lot in a few months but it still freezes a few seconds when clicking the button and the CPU seems to be put under heavy load when searching in messages) - I assume this is because of client-side cryptography